 Simply enter your email address, a pop-up box will appear and you just need to enter the anti-spam word and then click on “Complete Subscription Request.”

 You’ll receive an email asking you to activate your subscription, click on the link to activate your email notification.

 Now you’ll receive an email notifying you when new posts or information are added to this blog.

 Subscribe in a Reader

-The better way if you want to follow a number of different sites is to subscribe in a Reader rather than be updated by email.
+If you want to follow a number of different sites, you might want to to subscribe in a Reader rather than be updated by email.